13 May Top 10 Home Defects – How to Spot and Deal with Them – Part 2

 At Mose Home Inspection Services, we encounter certain issues time and time again – I decided it would be a good idea to crunch some numbers and come up with these Top Ten defects we find in homes and, better still, show you how to address them so you have a more successful home inspection.

-Now without further ado, drum rolls please here is part counting up from 6 to 10!
+Now without further ado, (drum rolls please) here are the defects from 6 to 10!

 Caulking should be installed to limit water damage to structural materials and finishes around the toilet base.

 When caulking a toilet around its base, leave an un-caulked section to the rear so if the wax seal under the toilet ever leaks, it will be visible and won’t get trapped behind the caulking.